LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Related Work

 \subsection{Distributed Spatial Analytics}

-To process large scale spatial data, a large body of big spatial analytics have been proposed over the years~\cite{shin2022comparative, XuYWGXG20}.
-Simba~\cite{xie2016simba} enhances SparkSQL with DataFrame based spatial queries using two-stage RDD indexing.
+To process large-scale spatial data, a large body of big spatial analytics system have been proposed over the years~\cite{shin2022comparative, XuYWGXG20}.
+Simba~\cite{xie2016simba} enhances SparkSQL with DataFrame based spatial queries using two-stage resilient distributed dataset (RDD) indexing.
 SpatialSpark~\cite{alam2022survey} implements node-local R-trees on Spark RDDs to minimize data transfer.
 GeoMesa~\cite{geomesaHP2025} provides spatio-temporal indexing across multiple database backends with Kafka integration.
 Among these, Apache Sedona~\cite{sedona} stands as state-of-the-art solution, and it delivers superior performance for large-scale geospatial processing through its innovative distributed indexing and query optimization architecture.
+Recent studies have further explored learning-based optimization techniques within distributed spatial analytics environments.
+For example, SOLAR~\cite{liu2025solar} introduces a learning-based framework to improve the efficiency of distributed spatial join processing through workload-aware optimization strategies.
+These efforts indicate that integrating machine learning techniques into distributed spatial analytics pipelines is becoming an emerging research direction.

-Existing distributed spatial systems typically rely on traditional indexing methods~\cite{li2024survey}, such as R-trees or grids, which impose considerable I/O and memory overhead during both construction and querying.
-However, there is no any distributed spatial analytics equipped with learned spatial indies yet.
+Nevertheless, most existing distributed spatial systems still rely on tree-based or grid-based structures at the local indexing layer~\cite{li2024survey}.
+In cases of skewed data distribution, low query selectivity, or interactive analysis scenarios, the costs of local index construction and retrieval may become critical performance bottlenecks.
+Accordingly, there is a pressing need to adopt lightweight local learned indexes to replace part of traditional search procedures without modifying the existing execution framework.